 Apart from simply recording video, it can also monitor, convert, transform, filter and multiplex video-feeds.
-Feeds like IP-cameras, "video4linux"-devices, pixelflut, VNC-servers, Raspberry Pi-cameras, etc.
+Feeds like IP-cameras, "video4linux"-devices, the new PipeWire system, pixelflut, VNC-servers, Raspberry Pi-cameras, etc.

 An important feature is checking for motion.
 If it sees anything moving, it can start recording and stops recording when the motion stops (surveillance software).

 While Constatus monitors the camera, you can use the built-in webserver (and VNC server) to view the video stream concurrently.